 Water Quality Monitoring

 The Lake Almanor Watershed Group (LAWG) conducts annual water quality monitoring of Lake Almanor and its tributaries.
-Performed in conjunction with the California Department of Water Resources, samples are collected and analyzed to explore important water quality parameters like dissolved oxygen, water temperature, nutrient content, and algal concentration, as well as certain important metals.
+Sierra Institute staff and local volunteers collect samples to explore important water quality parameters like dissolved oxygen, water temperature, nutrient content, and algal concentration.
 Each year, LAWG hires an independent contractor, Dr. Gina Johnston from CSU Chico, to analyze these results and compile them into an annual report on the health of Lake Almanor.
 Annual Water Quality Reports can be viewed and downloaded from the Resources tab below.

 Water Trails Map

 The Almanor Basin Water Trails Map is a “non-profit” map, designed to promote low-impact recreation in the area and boost local economic opportunities.
 This is a project of the Mountain Meadows Conservancy.
-More information on the map can be found at almanortrails.org.
+More information on where you can buy the map can be found here.

-For information about other Sierra Institute projects in the Almanor basin, check out this page.
+For information about other Sierra Institute projects, check out this page.

 Resources